cloudevents/sdk-csharp/README.md

 The SDK provides extensions for the [AMQPNetLite](https://github.com/Azure/amqpnetlite) package.

-For AMQP support, you must reference the `CloudNative.CloudEvents.Mqtt` assembly and reference the namespace in your code with `using CloudNative.CloudEvents.Mqtt`.
+For AMQP support, you must reference the `CloudNative.CloudEvents.Amqp` assembly and reference the namespace in your code with `using CloudNative.CloudEvents.Amqp`.

 The `AmqpCloudEventMessage` extends the `AMQPNetLite.Message` class.
 The constructor allows creating a new AMQP message that holds a CloudEvent in either structured or binary